gmum/Make-Interval-Bound-Propagation-great-again/README.md

 ## Environment
 1. Install [requirements](http://capd.ii.uj.edu.pl/html/capd_requirements.html) neccessary to build the [CAPD](https://github.com/CAPDGroup/CAPD) library.
 This library enables implementing methods described in our paper.
 2. Build the CAPD library as it is described [here](https://github.com/CAPDGroup/CAPD).
+3. Install [rapidjson](https://rapidjson.org/) to read datasets from <code>.txt</code> files.
-3. Use the <code>environment.yml</code> file to create a conda environment with the necessary libraries: <code>conda env create -f environment.yml</code>.
+4. Use the <code>environment.yml</code> file to create a conda environment with the necessary libraries: <code>conda env create -f environment.yml</code>.
 These Python libraries enable neural network training by both standard and IBP training.

 ## Datasets
 For the experiments and ablation study, we use 4 publicly available datasets: